unlock-protocol/unlock/PULL_REQUEST_TEMPLATE.md

 - [ ] 1 PR, 1 purpose: my Pull Request applies to a single purpose
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have updated the docs to reflect my changes if applicable
 - [ ] I have added tests (and stories for frontend components) that prove my fix is effective or that my feature works
 - [ ] I have performed a self-review of my own code
 - [ ] If my code involves visual changes, I am adding applicable screenshots to this thread